In the investment world, there is no such thing as a sure thing. Even good investments can turn sour, given a dose of bad news or exogenous events.

 You Don’t Understand It

 If an investment is so complicated that you can’t explain it in simple English, that’s a warning sign to stay away.
 Just because an investment is arcane doesn’t mean it’s any better than the simple one down the hallway.
-With so many available opportunities to make money, stick to things you understand so you know what to expect.
+With so many available investment opportunities to make money, stick to things you understand so you know what to expect.

 Unregistered investments are generally designed for “accredited investors,” or the very wealthy or experienced.
 If you’re an average investor and are offered an unregistered investment, it’s a warning sign that you should avoid it.